M4teusz00/HLTV-dashboard/README.md

 *   **Swing (Impact):** A metric likely quantifying a player's ability to win rounds through multi-kills and clutches.

 #### Visualizations:
-1.  **Highest ADR Players:** A ranked list of the top 8 players by ADR, led by `donk` (101,5).
+**1. Highest ADR Players:** A ranked list of the top 8 players by ADR, led by `donk` (101,5).

-2.  **Lowest ADR Players:** A ranked list of the 9 players with the lowest ADR values.
+**2. Lowest ADR Players:** A ranked list of the 9 players with the lowest ADR values.

-3.  **Scatter Plot (Player Rating 3.0 vs ADR):**
+**3. Scatter Plot (Player Rating 3.0 vs ADR):**
     *   **X-Axis:** ADR (Average Damage per Round)
     *   **Y-Axis:** Rating 3.0
     *   **Shows:** The strong positive correlation between damage dealt and overall rating.
 Each point is a player.

-4.  **Clustered Bar Chart (Total Kills/Deaths):**
+**4. Clustered Bar Chart (Total Kills/Deaths):**
     *   **Bars** 2 bars for each player.
     *   **Shows:** The total number of Kills and Deaths and the balance between them.
 A green bar represents kills, and red represents deaths.

-5.  **Performance Comparison Table:** A detailed table for players comparing Rating 3.0, ADR, K/D Ratio, and Impact.
+**5. Performance Comparison Table:** A detailed table for players comparing Rating 3.0, ADR, K/D Ratio, and Impact.
 This table shows a strong correlation between high ADR and a high overall rating.